achillesn/smart-cedar/_posts/Songs/2020-07-01-the-mystery.md

 Now fear is aiming like a stretched bow
 A reminiscent of your inferiority
-Towards the approaching
+towards the approaching
-Unknown.
+unknown.

 But still what makes us sad
-Springs from joy
+springs from joy
-That did not enough breathe
+that did not enough breathe
 so that she can last the dive in the deep

 Spreading in the wind
-A message only seen by you
+a message made of smoke
-As if it was made of smoke
+was seen only  by you

 Like a stone in your shoe
 That aches as you go through